Crystal Todoroff: the ‘glue’ that holds AAAS together

 AAAS Student Services Officer

 Todoroff’s advocacy work began during her college years when she first became aware of the educational funding disparities faced by Black students and students of color.
-This experience influenced her to pursue a career in higher education, and she’s been with the AAAS program for four years.
-Her colleague Kimberly Thomas McNair, the program’s postdoctoral fellow, described her as the “life, blood and backbone of AAAS.”
+This experience influenced her to pursue a career in higher education, and she’s been with the AAAS program since 2017.
+Her colleagues describe her as the “life, blood and backbone of AAAS.”

 AAAS was at risk of “programmatic collapse,” according to Todoroff.
 At the onset of the 2019-20 academic year, Todoroff was promoted to the student services officer role, leaving her previous role as administrative associate vacant.
 The associate director role and research fellow role were also left unfilled.
 Additionally, AAAS Director Allyson Hobbs was preparing for sabbatical leave.